1. Get started

 Generator questions

-The goal is to generate an error-free timetable.
-Some errors and warnings can be easily resolved, e.g. conflicts can be resolved by pinning conflicted/rotated cards or by ignoring specific resources, class gaps can be resolved by marking gap as forbidden using Forbidden position marker.
-Read more about notifications and how to resolve them.
+The objective is to generate an error-free timetable.
+Many errors and warnings can be easily resolved.
+For instance, conflicts can be resolved by pinning conflicted/rotated cards or by excluding specific resources.
+Class gaps can be resolved by marking the gap as forbidden using the Forbidden position marker.

 Sales questions